 Karamba is an interactive, parametric finite element program that lets you analyse the response of 3-dimensional beam and shell structures under arbitrary loads within Grasshopper.
-Karamba is being developed by Clemens Preisinger in cooperation with Bollinger-Grohmann-Schneider ZTGmbH Vienna.
+Clemens Preisinger is developing Karamba in cooperation with Bollinger-Grohmann-Schneider ZTGmbH Vienna.

-There are 6 basic steps in using Karamba:
+There are six basic steps in using Karamba:

 - Create wire-frame geometry

 - Define which points are supports and which receive loads